mirrorwarp/scratch-l10n/README.md

 ## Scripts

-This repository also contains scripts that we use to maintain TurboWarp's translation system.
-They assume you have a directory laid out with `scratch-l10n`, `scratch-gui`, `turbowarp-desktop`, and `packager` in the same folder.
+This repository also contains scripts that we use to maintain TurboWarp's translations.
+They assume you have a directory laid out with `scratch-l10n`, `scratch-gui`, `turbowarp-desktop`, and `packager` in the same parent folder.

-Download all resources from Transifex:
+Download all translations from Transifex:

 ```bash
 npm run tw:pull